wjakob/nanobind/docs/api_cmake.rst

      Once compiled, a stable ABI extension can be reused across Python minor versions.
 In contrast, ordinary builds are only compatible across patch versions.
-In linked builds, this feature requires Python >= 3.12 and is ignored on older versions; :ref:`split mode <split-mode>` builds always target the stable ABI with a Python 3.10 floor.
-Note that use of the stable ABI come at a small performance cost since nanobind can no longer access the internals of various data structures directly.
+In non-split builds, this feature requires Python >= 3.12 and is ignored on older versions. :ref:`Split mode <split-mode>` builds always target the stable ABI, with a Python 3.10 floor that can be raised via ``STABLE_ABI_VERSION``.
+Note that use of the stable ABI without split mode comes at performance cost, since key parts of nanobind can no longer access the internals of various data structures directly.
 If in doubt, benchmark your code to see if the cost is acceptable.

    - In non-debug modes, it compiles with *size optimizations* (i.e., ``-Os``).
 This is generally the mode that you will want to use for